 Chronic Active Hepatitis (CAH) is a disease of your dog’s liver.
 And since we here at IndulgeYourPet like to provide as much information as we can about all aspects of pet ownership, we figured we would take a moment to “highlight” some of the issues an owner may face if their dog is diagnosed with chronic active hepatitis at some point in their life.

 So, what is Chronic Active Hepatitis in Dogs?

 CAH is a chronic liver disease that manifests as an ongoing liver inflammation.
 Sometimes, a dog or human’s liver is inflamed for a few days due to a virus infection or something else and then goes back to normal – this is not the case with chronic active hepatitis.
 With CAH, the inflammation is constant, with few “reprieves” from infection.
 And since the liver is a significant body organ that serves many essential daily functions, this “prolonged inflammation” will cause several problems with your dog’s overall health.

 Causes of Chronic Active Hepatitis

-CAG is a disease that can be caused by a number of things.
-It could be an autoimmune disorder that is unavoidable or it could be caused by other things such as:
+CAG is a disease that several things can cause.
+It could be an autoimmune disorder that is unavoidable, or it could be caused by other things such as:

 - Infectious disease,